apis are dead. languages are next

 enforce(RightToPrivacy)

-it’s the logical next step. platforms won’t just be tools - they’ll be ecosystems. every line of code will be a law. every function will shape how we live and work.
+it’s the logical next step. platforms won’t be tools: they’ll be living systems. every line of code a law. every function shaping how we live and work.

 apis were the prologue. languages are the main story. time to start writing it.